Admission to the Master of Arts in Clinical Psychology (MAP) and Psychology (MPIC) Programs

 - Evidence of a bachelor’s degree from a regionally accredited institution of higher education (Note: Evidence of a bachelor’s degree from a non-regionally accredited institution of higher education may be considered, but is at the discretion of the academic program.)
 Neither the degree nor the major need be in Psychology.

-- Evidence of graduate level writing and communication ability, as demonstrated in the Admissions Dialogue Essay and Autobiography Essay.
+- Evidence of graduate level writing and communication ability, as demonstrated in the Admissions Dialogue Essay.

-- Evidence of appropriate orientation and goals that indicate potential success in the Programs as well as future professional work, as provided in the Admissions Dialogue Essay and Autobiography Essay, previous academic record, and a face-to-face interview.
+- Evidence of appropriate orientation and goals that indicate potential success in the Programs as well as future professional work, as provided in the Admissions Dialogue Essay, previous academic record, and a face-to-face interview.

 Before applying for the MA in Clinical Psychology, any applicant with a record of a past criminal offense is advised to contact the California Board of Behavioral Sciences regarding eligibility for MFT licensure.